geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 They have 32 gigs of VRAM each so that I can fit more layers onto each device before having to do some stupid shit like FSDP or deep speed, something like that.

 **Geohot** [01:01:11]
-Wait, so are you...
+Wait, so are you..
 I see six lanes there.
 I see six slots there.

 **Bghira** [01:01:20]